Cirdans-Home/enforce-katz-and-pagerank/enforcers/README.md

 > it can be more useful to consult the specific folders for the two
 > problems in which the code is separated into the various functions
 > and more readable.

+> [!CAUTION]
+> The `enforce_katz_gurobi.m` uses the [Gurobi](https://www.gurobi.com) solver for the optimization problem
+> it is possible to get an Academic License for it.
+If you don't want to use, the
+> `enforce_katz.m` implementation is written in pure Matlab and doesn't require external
+> tools.